MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/handle-an-instantmessagingflow.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-InstantMessagingFlowTemplate
-Composing notifications
-Creating and manipulating an IM media flow

 [InstantMessagingFlow](https://msdn.microsoft.com/en-us/library/hh383312\(v=office.15\)) instances represent an instant messaging (IM) media flow.
 The **InstantMessagingFlow** class is derived from the [MediaFlow](https://msdn.microsoft.com/en-us/library/hh366262\(v=office.15\)) base class and provides methods to send and receive IM messages, delivery notifications, and typing notifications.